2 years, 2 months ago firstname.lastname@example.orgKeymaster

 Malaysian Association of Hotel Owners (MAHO) representative En.Shaharuddin shares his concerns about potential implementation issues and broader trends in the hotel industry, including the rise of unregistered premises on BFM radio

 Tourism Malaysia Chairman Datuk Siew KaWei about the controversial RM10 tourist tax that kicks off Sept 1 on BFM

 President of MyBHA (Malaysia Budget Hotel Association) PK Leong makes some really good points about Tourism Tax

 Join press conference of MAHO and MyBHA

-Foreign tourists is reported to cause a scene over RM10 tourism tax on New Straits Times.11 months, 2 weeks ago JeeShen LeeKeymaster
+Foreign tourists is reported to cause a scene over RM10 tourism tax on New Straits Times.1 year, 1 month ago JeeShen LeeKeymaster

 Newly appointed Minister (Datuk Mohamaddin Ketapi) said that his department will review TTx

 You must be logged in to reply to this topic.